mbcrump/mbcrump-blog/_posts/2018-02-26-azure-tips-and-tricks98.md

 //(End Block #2)
 }
 ```

-**Keep in mind, you'll need to pull in your using references!**{: .btn .btn--success}
+Keep in mind, you'll need to pull in your using references for the namespaces we added earlier.
+{: .notice--info}

-Block #1 is all about pulling in the POST data and checking to see if an email address is being sent.
+**Block #1** is all about pulling in the POST data and checking to see if an email address is being sent.
 If it is, then it will send a summary of what fields are missing.

-Block #2 tries to save the input via the Azure Table Storage account that we created and if it saves successfully, then returns to the client everything went fine.
+**Block #2** tries to save the input via the Azure Table Storage account that we created and if it saves successfully, then returns to the client everything went fine.
 Otherwise, output to the client what the problem was.
 Keep in mind, that we'll be using **ConfigurationManager** later, once we deploy the site.

 Hit the Run button in Visual Studio and you'll see the following:

 <img style="border:3px solid #021a40" src="/files/emailsub7.png">

-Make note of the localhost where it is running and use something like **POSTMAN** to test your POST call.
-Below, I've configured Postman to my localhost URL and supplied an email address.
-You'll see at first, I don't supply anything and it returns an error.
-I then try it again and it returns that it was successful.
+Make note of the localhost where it is running and use something like **Postman** to test your POST call.

+In the gif below, I've configured Postman to my localhost URL and supplied an email address.

+I can test the Azure Function by 1) Not supplying anything and 2) Supplying an email address.
+You'll see the error handling and success messages return to Postman.

 <img style="border:3px solid #021a40" src="/files/emailsub7.gif">